 User Verification confirms user identity by personal details such as name, date of birth, employee ID, etc. Exactly what data is used to confirm their identity is determined by you.
 User Verification only needs to be completed once by each member - once they are fully registered, they will not need to revisit User Verification.

-If enabled, Registering users will see User Verification questions at the top of My Feed above public (shareable, untargeted) content until they complete the questions.
+If enabled, Registering users will see User Verification questions at the top of Latest above public (shareable, untargeted) content until they complete the questions.
 After they complete verification, the user will become Registered and see the private content (non-shareable, targeted).

 User verification is always used in conjunction with Username and can be used in conjunction with Known and/or Other Email Domains.